bplmaps/data-description-schema/README.md

 # Data-Context
- Place to brainstorm generating a schema to collect and preserve information about data and data projects at LMEC.

- This schema document is a work-in-progress.
+ Data description schema used at LMEC.
+Find examples in github.com/nblmc/metadata